and Assessment Center (TLAC)

 West Chester, PA 19383

-West Chester University expects that every academic program, as a consequence of the interaction between general education and a major, will have a program level student learning assessment plan that addresses the following core elements:
+West Chester University expects that every academic program, as a consequence of the interaction between general education and a major, will have a program level student learning assessment plan.
+The quality of the plan is evaluated using an institutional rubric that addresses the following core elements:

 1) Outcomes: Program outcomes must be direct and specific.
-Meaning outcomes should clearly state using appropriate action verbs what students will be able to know, do, value through the completion of the assessment measure.
-Vague verbs such as "understand" should be avoided as it is difficult for a program to evaluate this through a measure.
+Outcomes should clearly state using action verbs what students will be able to know, do, value through the completion of the assessment measure.

 2) Measures: There must be atleast 2 program level measures for each outcome.
 One of the measures must be a direct measure (sample of actual student work) while the other measure can be indirect (a report of percieved student learning).